postech-dao/simperby/docs/git.md

 ### Example

-If an organization using Simperby keeps their repository public, it is natural to have a mirror of the block data repository on a publicly hosted service like Github.
+If an organization using Simperby keeps its repository public, it is natural to have a mirror of the block data repository on a publicly hosted service like Github.

 We present an example of the block data [here](https://github.com/postech-dao/simperby-git-example)